blab/hcc-tumor-evol/README.md

 This result could be do to limited phylogeny information, or could indicate that fitness is largely determined by factors other than spatial.

 ## Discussion
+Overall, the BEAST software was used to infer the spatial evolution of tumor HCC-15.
+Generally, genetic and spatial anlysis indicated that tumor cells expand locally, however additional analysis is needed to further define this dynamic.
+In addition, an effect of spatial location on fitness was not observed, perhaps due to limited sequence data or that other cell-intrinsic or enviromental factors are more important in determining fitness.